Temperature: Measurement

 A typical Celsius thermometer measures a winter day temperature of −17 degC.

 Temperature measurement using modern scientific thermometers and temperature scales goes back at least as far as the early 18th century, when Daniel Gabriel Fahrenheit adapted a thermometer (switching to mercury) and a scale both developed by Ole Christensen Rømer.
 Fahrenheit's scale is still in use in the United States for non-scientific applications.
+Modern temperature measurement relies on detecting physical properties that vary predictably with thermal energy, such as electrical resistance, thermoelectric voltage, or infrared radiation.

 Temperature is measured with thermometers that may be calibrated to a variety of temperature scales.
 In most of the world (except for Belize, Myanmar, Liberia and the United States), the Celsius scale is used for most temperature measuring purposes.
 Most scientists measure temperature using the Celsius scale and thermodynamic temperature using the Kelvin scale, which is the Celsius scale offset so that its null point is 0 K = −273.15 degC, or absolute zero.
 Many engineering fields in the US, notably high-tech and US federal specifications (civil and military), also use the Kelvin and Celsius scales.
 Other engineering fields in the US also rely upon the Rankine scale (a shifted Fahrenheit scale) when working in thermodynamic-related disciplines such as combustion.